Octopus Energy

-Octopus Energy Group is a British renewable energy group specialising in sustainable energy.
-It was founded in 2015 with the backing of British fund management company Octopus Group, a British asset management company.
-Headquartered in London, the company has operations in the UK, France, Germany, Italy, Spain, Australia, Japan, New Zealand and the United States.
-As of September 2021 the company has over three million domestic and business customers, making it the fourth largest energy supplier in the UK.
+Octopus Energy Group is a multinational group of companies in the fields of energy generation and supply.
+It was founded in 2015 with the backing of Octopus Group, a British asset management company.
+Headquartered in London, it has operations in the United Kingdom, France, Germany, Italy, Spain, Australia, Japan, New Zealand and the United States.
+Octopus Energy is the UK's largest supplier of domestic electricity and gas, with customers in 7.3 million households as of December 2024.

-Octopus Energy Group operates a wide range of business divisions, including Octopus Energy Retail, Octopus Energy for Business, Octopus Energy Services, Octopus Electric Vehicles, Octopus Energy Generation, Octopus Hydrogen, Kraken, Kraken Flex and the not-for-profit Centre for Net Zero.
-The company also supplies software services to other energy suppliers.
+Octopus Energy Group operates a range of business divisions including Octopus Energy Retail, Octopus Energy for Business, Octopus Energy Services, Octopus Electric Vehicles, Octopus Energy Generation, Octopus Heating, and Kraken Technologies, and supports the not-for-profit think-tank Centre for Net Zero.
+The group also supplies software services to other energy suppliers.

 History

 Octopus Energy was established in August 2015 as a subsidiary of Octopus Capital Limited.
 Trading began in December 2015.
 Greg Jackson is the founder of the company and holds the position of chief executive.

 By April 2018, the company had 198,000 customers and had made an energy procurement deal with Shell.
 Later in 2018, Octopus gained the 100,000 customers of Iresa Limited, under Ofgem's "supplier of last resort" process, after Iresa ceased trading.
 The same year, Octopus replaced SSE as the energy supplier for M&S Energy, a brand of Marks & Spencer, and bought Affect Energy, which had 22,000 customers.

 In 2018 Hanwha Energy Retail Australia (Nectr) chose the Kraken platform, developed by Octopus to provide billing, CRM and other technology services to support its launch into the Australian retail energy market.

 In August 2019, an agreement with Midcounties Co-operative saw Octopus gain more than 300,000 customers, taking its total beyond 1 million.
 Three Co-op brands were affected: Octopus acquired the customers of the GB Energy and Flow Energy brands, and began to operate the accounts of Co-op Energy customers on a white label basis, while Midcounties retained responsibility for acquiring new Co-op Energy customers.

-In both 2018 and 2019, Octopus was the only energy supplier to earn "Recommended Provider" status from the Which? consumer organisation.
-In January 2020, Octopus was ranked first in a Which? survey and was one of three recommended providers.
-In January 2021, Octopus was ranked second and was one of two recommended providers, becoming the only energy provider in the UK to have been named as a recommended provider four years running.
+In January 2025, Octopus was named as "Recommended Provider" by the Which? consumer organisation for the eighth successive year.

 In January 2020, ENGIE UK announced that it was selling its residential energy supply business (comprising around 70,000 UK residential customers) to Octopus.
-The same month saw the launch of London Power, a partnership with the Mayor of London.
+In the same month London Power was launched, a partnership with the Mayor of London.